Empfirez/Mobiles_SQL/README.md

 ### Data Sources

-The primary dataset used for this analysis is the "Mobiles_Dataset(2025).csv" file, containing         .
+The primary dataset used for this analysis is the "Mobiles_Dataset(2025).csv" file, containing mobile models for various companies along with their features.
 This dataset is downloaded from Kaggle.

 ### Tools